What Is Mulch?

 • Adds Aesthetic Appeal: Although this doesn’t apply to mulches like newspaper or cardboard, most types of mulch can add beauty to your landscape and increase home value.

-Pro Tip: Some types of mulch, like rubber and wood, come in different colors.
+Pro Tip: Rubber, wood, and other mulches come in different colors.
 So, if you’re not good at coordinating colors, you might want to hire a landscaping pro to take care of your mulching needs.
 Plus, they can help you determine which mulch would most benefit your lawn and garden.

 See Related: